Donovan's Greatest Hits

 Donovan's Greatest Hits is the first greatest hits album from Scottish singer-songwriter Donovan.
 It was released in the United States in January 1969 on Epic Records and in the United Kingdom in March 1969 on Pye Records.
 Donovan's Greatest Hits peaked at No. 4 on the Billboard 200, and has been certified platinum by the RIAA.

-The album was included in critic Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

-History
+In Canada the album reached No. 2.

+Background

 Donovan's Greatest Hits is a distinct entry in Donovan's discography for several reasons.
 First, it collects three singles that were previously unreleased on any album: "Epistle to Dippy"; "There Is a Mountain"; and "Laléna."
 It also presents the unedited "Sunshine Superman" (one minute and fifteen seconds longer than the original 1966 single and LP release), and most of the songs appear for the first time in stereo.
 Lastly, Donovan's Greatest Hits contains re-recordings of "Catch the Wind" and "Colours" with Big Jim Sullivan playing guitar, John Paul Jones on bass and keyboards and Clem Cattini on drums.
 Epic Records could not obtain the right to release the original recordings of these two songs, so Donovan recorded new versions in May 1968 with a full backing band and a lavish production by Mickie Most.

+Release

-It was released in the US on Epic, catalogue BXN 26439 in stereo, and in the United Kingdom in March 1969 on Pye Records, catalogue NPL 18283 in mono and NSPL 18283 in stereo.
+It was released in the US and Canada on Epic, catalogue BXN 26439 in stereo, and in the United Kingdom in March 1969 on Pye Records, catalogue NPL 18283 in mono and NSPL 18283 in stereo.
 Donovan's Greatest Hits marked the high point of Donovan's popularity in both the United States and United Kingdom.
 It also most likely had the effect of keeping many of Donovan's recordings on the shelf to avoid oversaturating the market.
 Nearly all of Donovan's next studio album was already recorded by the time of this release but remained unreleased until August 1969.

+The album was included in critic Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
+AllMusic stated that "as these songs prove, Donovan and producer Mickie Most could craft irresistible folk-rock and psychedelic pop singles.
+Some of the sounds and sentiments may sound a little dated, but the productions and the songs have proven to be classics of the era, and this is the best place to get them all on one collection."

 Reissues

 In 1987, the original album was issued on compact disc by Epic Records in North America (EK 26439) and Epic/Sony Records in Japan (28·8P-1033).
-On 30 March 1999, Epic Legacy reissued a remastered version of the album (EK 65730),with the two sides of the original LP reversed which substitutes the original versions of "Catch the Wind" and "Colours" in place of the 1968 remakes and adds four bonus tracks which became hits after the album was first released.
+On 30 March 1999, Epic Legacy reissued a remastered version of the album (EK 65730), with the two sides of the original LP reversed which substitutes the original versions of "Catch the Wind" and "Colours" in place of the 1968 remakes and adds four bonus tracks which became hits after the album was first released.